-Table A.14 - S100\CD\AttributeConstraints
+Table 5-A-17 - S100\FC\InformationBinding

-Role Name Name Description Mult Туре Remarks Class S100_FC_InformationBinding class describing the use of a information type by a named type. - - Attribute multiplicity Multiplicity defining how many instances of the target information type can be linked to one instance of the named type 1 S100_Multiplicity Role informationType the target information type 1 S100_FC_InformationType
+Role Name Name Description Mult Туре Remarks Class S100_FC_InformationBinding class describing the use of an information type by a named type. - - Attribute multiplicity Multiplicity defining how many instances of the target information type can be linked to one instance of the named type 1 S100_Multiplicity Attribute roleType the nature of the association end 1 S100_FC_RoleType Role association the association used for the binding; defining also the role 1 S100_FC_InformationAssociation Role informationType the target information type 1 S100_FC_InformationType

-Table A. 15 - S100\FC\InformationBinding
+Table 5-A-18 - S100\FC\FeatureBinding

 Role Name Name Description Mult Туре Remarks Class S100_FC_FeatureBinding class describing the relationship from one feature type to another feature type by means of a feature association - - Attribute multiplicity Multiplicity defining how many instances of the target feature type can be linked to one instance of the source feature type 1 S100_Multiplicity Attribute roleType the nature of the association end 1 S100_FC_RoleType Role featureType the target feature type 1 S100_FC_FeatureType Role role the role used for the binding.
 It must be part of the association used for the binding and defines the end of the association.
-1 S100_FC_AssociationRole Role association the association used for the binding.
+1 S100_FC_Role Role association the association used for the binding.
 1 S100_FC_FeatureAssociation